jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 In addition to memory, CPU, and process information.
 You can other commands to measure system I/O. The ```sar``` command - system activity report -- is something that came from the BSD Unixes and was ported over to Linux.
 It is used to sample and report various cumulative statistic counters maintained by the operating system.
 You can take *n* samples at *t* intervals.
 Finally the ```iostat``` command, which in Linux is part of the sysstat package--displays kernel I/O statistics on terminal, device and cpu operations.
 A common word for this is I/O measurement or throughput.
 These reports can then be used to change system configurations to better balance the input/output load between physical disks.

 ![*iostat*](images/Chapter-09/monitoring/io/iostat.png "iostat")

+#### Procmon

+[Process Monitor (Procmon)](https://github.com/microsoft/ProcMon-for-Linux "Download site for Procmon") is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
+Procmon provides a convenient and efficient way for Linux developers to trace the syscall activity on the system.

+#### iftop

+Dynamic real-time view of network connetions.
+This can be installed by your package manager.

+#### iotop

+Display a dynamic view of system I/O. This can be installed by your package manager.

 ## User Administration